 As carnal beings, we lie to ourselves every time we blink.

 9. Revolutionary lies: if we must endure amidst a stupefied populace trapped in a tissue of lies and crushed under pernicious tyranny, why not lie like bandits to brace ourselves and the revolutionary counter-attack?
-Promoting one evil to combat another greater: that’s a dangerous vortex to get sucked into, difficult to escape.
-Promoting the truth to harvest many more benefits – even at lesser efficiency – would that not be better?
+Promoting one evil to combat another greater: that’s a dangerous vortex to get sucked into and a difficult one to escape.
+Promoting the truth to harvest additional benefits – even at lesser efficiency – would that not be better?

 Believe it or not, the question “why” is forbidden by current science: another reason so many Learners turn their back on it (another obvious waste of talent by weapon mentality).
 No question should be forbidden to adult Learners for any reason.

 I suppose we should make a distinction between science mentality and science technology.
 The best of science mentality includes the open-minded flexibility, relentless honesty, clinical precision and rigorous methodology scientists love to brag about.
-Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of helplessness and dread that we endure; direct outcomes of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon science promotes.
+Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of helplessness and dread that we endure, the direct outcome of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon scientists promote.

 “I profess this doctrine absolutely and without reservation: that Science has no other object than the truth for its own sake, without any compunction about practical consequences, good or bad, regrettable or beneficial.
 Anyone who permits himself – through patriotism, religion or even morality – the least dissimulation, the slightest alteration of the facts he studies or conclusions he draws, is not worthy of his place in the Great Laboratory, where the admission ticket of honesty is more fundamental than that of capability.
 Thus understood and pursued in the same spirit in every civilized country, communal studies form a Great State that spans restrictive, diverse and often hostile nations; a State no war can sully, no conqueror can menace, where our souls may find the shelter and unity that the City of God once provided.”

 It would be hard to find a more passionate pledge of allegiance to Absolute Science.
 This fanatical defense of Absolute Truth (or any other Absolute, for that matter) entails more devastating results than any other lie listed here.
-The Absolute can become ideal terrain for a brutal simplification of reality whose ultimate expressions are political terror and mass murder.
+The Absolute becomes ideal terrain for a simplification of reality whose ultimate expressions are political terror and mass murder.

 I have become convinced that there are almost no incontrovertible truths, only more or less accurate approximations—certainly not a hundredth of the absolute truths men have upheld unto someone else’s death, much less those held absolute that underlie Western logic and culture.
-Uncertainty may promote reflexive rejection of the new or adoption of it.
-If I highlight speculation and conjecture, it is to reinforce openness to new ideas that bureaucratic orthodoxy forbids.
+Uncertainty may promote reflexive rejection of the new or its approval.
+If I highlight speculation and conjecture, it is to reinforce openness to new ideas that orthodox bureaucrats forbid.

 11. Hermetic lies: in order to promote internal morale and cohesion, we clandestine fellows adopt weighty oaths of silence and mutual aid, identifying gestures, elaborate codes and secret rituals.
 Hermetic organizations (like the early Christians, Freemasons and weapon management) lend themselves to accusations of depraved conspiracy whether or not they are true.
 They permit battle elites to indulge in their favorite perversions.
 Penetrating secret societies with inbred proficiency, info elites persecute hermetics from above, corrupt them from within and slander them from below.

 12. Bureaucratic lies: many bureaucrats justify their budget by withholding significant information.
-The more extensive their monopoly of information and the harder to acquire they make it, the more valuable its guardians seem to be and the larger their bureaucracies may grow.
+The more extensive their monopoly of information and the harder they make it to acquire, the more valuable its guardians seem to be and the larger their bureaucracies may grow.
 Under intense pressure from special interests both private and corporate, bureaucracies adopt covert agendas that contradict their public mandate.
 Disguising this contradiction is a critical skill for civilian agencies in a weapon bureaucracy.
-Otherwise, their overheads and benefits would be withheld in favor of more direct weapons allocations.
+Otherwise, their overheads and benefits would shrink in favor of more direct weapons allocations.